singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 				          makeChange(100 using 3 quarters)+
 				          makeChange(100 using 4  quarters)
 ```
 Inspecting this further, we can see that some of these problems reduce.
 For example, makeChange(100 using 1  quarter) will equalmakeChange(75 using 0  quarters).
-This is because,if we must use exactly one quarter to make change for 100 cents, then our only remaining choices involve making change for the remaining 75 cents.
+This is because, if we must use exactly one quarter to make change for 100 cents, then our only remaining choices involve making change for the remaining 75 cents.

-We can apply thesame logic tomakeChange(100 using  2  quarters),makeChange(100  using 3  quarters) andmakeChange(100 using  4  quarters).
+We can apply thesame logic tomakeChange(100 using  2  quarters), makeChange(100  using 3  quarters) andmakeChange(100 using  4  quarters).
 We have thus reduced the above state­ment to the following.
 ```
 makeChange(100) =  makeChange(100 using 0  quarters)+
 				           makeChange(75 using 0  quarters)+